EffectOrientedProgramming/book/Chapters/05_Testing.md

 This only works for user-defined types.
 What about built-in types like `Console`, `Random`, and `Clock`?
 For these, ZIO Test provides special APIs.
-We'll look at the three most-commonly used builtins: the console, randomness, and time.
+We'll look at the three most-commonly used built-ins: the console, randomness, and time.

 ### The Console